adolby/AndrewDolby.com/README.md

 ## Features

 1. Downloads and analyzes GitHub Release info to display download links for my projects that exist as executables.
-This is accomplished with core.async channels, which are the Clojure(Script) version of Go channels.
-Channels are also known as co-routines or communicating sequential processes in other languages.

 2. Swap the site theme around with the footer links